 Treatment for bladder cancer can affect your sexual health.
 Vaginal dryness and pain during sex are common side effects.
 If you experience any of these side effects, let Memorial Sloan Kettering help.
 Through our Female Sexual Medicine and Women’s Health Program, you’ll be connected to a specially trained counselor who can help you find solutions to issues affecting your sexual health.

 Male Sexual Health

-The doctors and nurses of our Male Sexual & Reproductive Medicine Program can help you manage potential sexual side effects of testicular cancer treatment, including fertility, ejaculation, and the ability to get and keep a normal erection.
-They can also explain your options for storing sperm before surgery.
+The doctors and nurses of our Male Sexual and Reproductive Medicine Program can help you manage potential sexual side effects of bladder cancer treatment.

-Beyond the many other health issues it causes, tobacco use is a serious risk factor for bladder and many types of cancer, and can also make cancer treatments less effective.
+Beyond the many other health issues it causes, tobacco use is a serious risk factor for bladder cancer and can also make treatments less effective.
 If you smoke, we want to help you stop — now — to reduce your risk of developing a second cancer or impairing your treatment.

 The Tobacco Treatment Program at Memorial Sloan Kettering is ready to help if you’re ready to quit.
 Giving up tobacco is hard.
 And quitting while in treatment presents a unique challenge.
 But it’s a challenge you can overcome, and we can help you do it.
 We’ll also help family members who want to quit with you.

 I am a nurse practitioner with special training in urology cancer survivorship issues.
 I have been working at Memorial Sloan Kettering since 1990 and I graduated from the Columbia University nurse practitioner program in 1998.